Close

 Direction

-An interesting miracle happens here is that when an abhisheka is performed on Shivalinga with ghee, the ghee turns to butter.
-Devotees can see the miracle live during abhisheka.It is said that the ghee that turns to butter has medicinal powers and can cure many ailments.
-According to legend there exists a secret tunnel that extends from the sanctum sanctorum (Garba Griha) of this temple
+Followers believe an interesting miracle happens when abhisheka is performed on Shivalinga with ghee, the ghee turning to butter.
+It is claimed by the devotees/believers that this ghee has medicinal powers and can cure many ailments.
+According to legend there exists a secret tunnel that extends from the sanctum sanctorum (Garba Griha) of this temple to the Gavi Gangadhareshwara temple in Bengaluru, around 50 km (31 mi) away.

 How to Reach: